technomancy/bussard/manual.md

 #### scale

 A numeric indicator of how far out the display should be zoomed.
+Zoom scales out exponentially with this number, so it should usually be between 1 and 2.

 ### Upgrades